casprwang/react-connectivity/README.md

 ### Testing?

-Basic unit test for component, will test Observables if necessary.
+Basic unit test for component, plan to test Observables.

 ## Caveats

-* With default 3s Slow 3G network might be treated as
+* With default timeout by 3 seconds, slower-than-3G network might be treated as disconnected.

 ## Related